 Coastal Resilience Manager

 Hilary Stevens is the coastal resilience manager at Restore America's Estuaries.
 She oversees the Blue Carbon and Living Shorelines programs.
 She is a geologist and environmental scientist with extensive experience in coastal resource management.
 Hilary has worked on coastal issues and climate change adaptation around the US and globally, with an emphasis on using best-available science to address community needs and improve resource management.
 She has a particular affinity for island communities, stemming from her time working in Saipan, Northern Mariana Islands, and as a Peace Corps volunteer in the Philippines.
 She holds a master's from Yale University and a B.S. from Wesleyan University.

 Lance Speidell is the senior director of development for Restore America’s Estuaries, managing RAE’s relationships with current and potential institutional funders.
 Lance brings twelve years of experience working in corporate and foundation relations for environmentally-focused nonprofit organizations, most recently with the National Parks Conservation Association.

 Lance graduated from the University of Virginia with a degree in anthropology, and before entering the nonprofit sector spent several years in IT sales and marketing.
 Having grown up in the Tidewater area of Virginia and having spent many summer vacations in North Carolina’s Outer Banks, Lance has a long history with coastal and estuarine areas and a deep appreciation for the value they bring to their communities.
-In his free time, he enjoys trying to keep up with his toddler son and having his heart routinely broken by various D.C. and University of Virginia sports teams.
+In his free time, he enjoys trying to keep up with his two kids and having his heart routinely broken by various D.C. and University of Virginia sports teams.